hirlon/Fiona_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s6oYnf6QK6A?si=ZWjJvlmnjy_reT9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 My second milestone was to program the joystick to be able to move my robotic arm.
-The joycons are able to control the movements of the servos because of the code functions from the servo library.
-The arduino helps the computer to read which servo should be moved based on the movement of the joycon.
+The joysticks send analog values to the arduino nano because each joystick produce a continuous range of voltage levels that represent how far the stick is pushed.
+Unlike digital values which are HIGH or LOW (1 or 0), analog values are much more precise which makes the movement of the robotic arm much more smoother.
+In my code, I use specific functions from the code library to translate these analog readings into servo movements.
+For example, the arm.up(speed) and arm.down(speed) move the arm up and down. arm.left(speed) and arm.right(speed) rotate the base and arm.open(speed) arm.close(speed) open and closes the claw of the robotic arm.
+Once the arduino knows what to perform, it generates a PWM signal for each servo.
+PWM works by rapidly sending on and off electrical signals.
+The length of the on time within each cycle determines the position of the servo.

 ## Challenges
 One of the challenges I faced during this milestone was the servo that was connected to the claw started moving eratically.
 I assumed it was a problem within the code but after thorougly checking it, I found nothing wrong.
 Another problem I considered was the servo was not receiving enough energy to power it.
 Eventually I realized that there was a problem with the servo itself.